 Do you have questions about the deductibility of meals and entertainment or other tax questions?
 Reach out to Redpath and Company today.

-Alex is a senior manager in the business tax service area at Redpath and Company.
+Alex Helkamp is a director in the business tax service area at Redpath and Company.
 He assists clients with business tax planning and accounting services and works with a variety of companies in the construction, manufacturing, and distribution industries.
-He is an active member of the Construction, Real Estate and Engineering Practice Team and has been with Redpath and Company since 2011.More posts by Alex Helkamp
+He is an active member of the construction, real estate, and engineering practice team and has provided public accounting services at Redpath and Company since 2011.More posts by Alex Helkamp

 We are a member of HLB International, a worldwide network of professional independent accounting firms and business advisors.